plotdb/block/README.md

       - `on(event, cb(parmas))`: handle event with `cb` callback, params from `fire`.
         - return value will be passed and resolved to the returned promise of `fire`.
       - `fire(event, params): fire `event`. return promise.
+   - `data`: data passing to `create`. optional and up to user.
+   - `t(text)`: translation function based on local, base class and global i18n information.
  - `destroy({root, context})`: destroying a block.
  - `interface`: for accessing custom object.
 TBD
     - either a function returning interface object, or the interface object itself.